 Is your board ready to identify, seize and deliver new opportunities?

 Most boards form committees to undertake work on their behalf, freeing up the board to focus on strategic issues.
 In turn, the committees can probe deeper into their respective areas to gain assurance.
 It is likely that the extent of the committee structure will be a function of the scope, size and complexity of the business.
 Articles of association or constitution and terms of reference provide the board and its committee structure the legitimacy to operate, adhering to the relevant corporate governance code / terms of authorization.
 Is there a focus in this structure to explore, incubate and agree new opportunities?
 Are the governance arrangements sufficiently agile to ensure boards debate and decide, not debate and defer?

 What should Boards be asking themselves?

-It is the board’s responsibility to set the strategy for the organisation, but has it also set its own strategy for the future, detailing how it will best support the business going forward?
+It is the board’s responsibility to set the strategy for the organization, but has it also set its own strategy for the future, detailing how it will best support the business going forward?
 Has the board considered its appetite for risk in setting an ambitious development plan?
-Has it performance assessed the organisation’s accuracy in forecasting, and has it used this knowledge in its contingency planning?
+Has it performance assessed the organization's accuracy in forecasting, and has it used this knowledge in its contingency planning?

 Do members need sharper listening and questing skills so they can better assure themselves, rather than accepting reassurance?
 How reflective of the digital revolution is the board; does it consider real time data?
 Does a 250 (plus) page board pack really lead to good governance and ultimately the best decisions?
 If remote meetings continue, what mechanisms are in place to ensure board members gain first-hand knowledge and understanding of business activities to play this into their own self-assurance?